Rayonnant: Sculpture

-Sculpture was an important feature of the decoration of the facades of cathedrals, a practice dating back to the Romanesque period.
-Stone figures of saints and the Holy family were featured on the facade and tympanum.
-In the Rayonnant period, the sculptures became more naturalistic and three-dimensional, standing out in their own niches across the facade.
+Sculpture was an important feature of the decoration of the façades of cathedrals, a practice dating back to the Romanesque period.
+Stone figures of saints and the Holy family were featured on the façade and tympanum.
+In the Rayonnant period, the sculptures became more naturalistic and three-dimensional, standing out in their own niches across the façade.
 They had individual facial characteristics, natural gestures and postures, and finely-sculpted costumes.
 The other decorative sculpture, such as the leaves and plants that decorated the capitals of columns, also became more realistic.

-The sculptural decoration of Italian Gothic churches, such as the facade Orvieto Cathedral, designed by Lorenzo Maitani (1310) was extremely fine, and was part of a combination of bronze and marble figures, mosaics, and polychrome reliefs.
+The sculptural decoration of Italian Gothic churches, such as the façade of Orvieto Cathedral, designed by Lorenzo Maitani (1310) was extremely fine, and was part of a combination of bronze and marble figures, mosaics, and polychrome reliefs.
 It was a forecast of the Renaissance that was about to begin.